Go to Next Chapter-- Return to Contents/Index

 A New Beginning

-The bed groaned under the great weight, collapsing finally as eleven naked men and women returned back to their previous forms.
+The bed groaned under their collective weight, collapsing finally as eleven naked men and women returned back to their previous forms.
 Jim, who had been sleeping on a cushion on the carpet below, was the only young adult who had not crashed to the floor.

 “Oh my God,” cried Neva, pulling a sheet up to her breasts.